imdsresearch/imds-lies2/README.md

 ### **4 - [Paired Data](./analysis/data/4_Pair_UXtweak_and_SurveyJS/)**

-Matched data from Big 5 with UX Tweak, prepared for further processing.
+Matched data from Big 5 and UXtweak, prepared for further processing.

 ## Designs
 [Screenshots of the questionnaire](./designs) that our respondents were filling out.